yma67/JAMSched/README.md

 - add a CMakeLists.txt for your library
 - add files you need
 - make sure your include your folder in src/CMakeLists.txt
+### Testing
+- please read https://github.com/catchorg/Catch2, as we are using Catch2 for testing
+- VSCode users, please review (#debug-your-app) for an option of debugging your test cases
+- **DO NOT** compile your tests into LIBRARIES
 ## Note to VSCode Users
 ### Reasons to use
 - free yourselves from gdb, cmake... commands